 When buyers have $600,000 to $900,000 to spend and want the ultimate piston single, the debate always comes down to the parachute versus the pressure vessel.

-The Specs: Powered by the turbocharged Continental TSIO-550-K (315 hp).
-Cruises at 213 KTAS at Flight Level 250 (FL250), burning roughly 17.5 to 18.5 GPH.
-Features the CAPS parachute, TKS FIKI, and the Garmin Perspective (G1000) suite.
+Powered by the turbocharged TSIO-550-K (315 HP), the G3-G5 Cirrus cruises at 213 KTAS at FL250, burning roughly 17.5 to 18.5 GPH.
+Features the CAPS parachute, TKS FIKI, and Garmin Perspective.
+The used Cirrus market is the most liquid in piston aviation.

-However, if you frequently fly non-pilot passengers or clients over the weather and demand the executive comfort of a 5.5 psi pressurized cabin, the Piper M350 offers a light-turbine experience on a piston budget.
+If your priority is absolute market liquidity, predictable maintenance costs, and the best safety record in piston aviation, the Cirrus SR22T (G3 to G5) is the dominant choice in this price range.
+However, if you frequently fly non-pilot passengers over the weather and demand the executive comfort of a 5.5 psi pressurized cabin, the Piper M350 offers a light-turbine experience on a piston budget.

-When a buyer’s budget crosses the $1.2 million threshold on the secondary market, they face the ultimate aviation transition: leaving piston engines behind and stepping into the world of Pratt & Whitney turboprops.
+When a buyer s budget crosses the $1.2 million threshold on the secondary market, they face the ultimate aviation transition: leaving piston engines behind and stepping into the world of Pratt & Whitney turboprops.
 This transition eliminates the anxieties of shock-cooling, cracked cylinders, and complex turbocharger management, replacing them with the flawless, single-lever reliability of a turbine engine.

 However, the capital requirements shift dramatically.
 While fuel efficiency drops, speeds jump by 50 to 100 knots, and hull values climb past $1.5 million.
 In this entry-turbine space, the battle comes down to raw speed versus capital efficiency.

-If you are stepping up from a Cirrus and want to experience flight-level pressurization and turbine reliability without breaching the $1.5M acquisition barrier, the Piper Meridian is the ultimate capital-efficient bridge.
+If your mission dictates hauling four adults 1,000 nautical miles at 300 knots in all weather, the TBM 700/850 is the only piston or turbine aircraft that makes the math work below $2.5 million.
+If you are stepping up from a Cirrus and want flight-level pressurization and turbine reliability without breaching $1.5M, the Piper Meridian is the ultimate capital-efficient entry into the turbine world.

 When you acquire a 10-to-15-year-old high-performance aircraft, the financial equation flips.
 You are no longer absorbing the massive, six-figure depreciation hits of a factory-new asset.
 Instead, your primary financial exposure shifts to maintenance capital expenditure (CapEx).